SzymonFilipowicz/reactNativeTutorial/README.md

 </code></pre>
 As you can see, you need to handle json type variable.
 Navigate :
 This is where it gets a little bit more tricky.
-To do layout changes, I choose <A href=”https://reactnavigation.org/docs/intro/quick-start”>react-navigation</a> what will be explained below in short (due to beta version - hot changes and navigate, you need to reload to see new version of app) :
+To do layout changes, I choose [react-navigation](https://reactnavigation.org/docs/intro/quick-start) what will be explained below in short (due to beta version - hot changes and navigate, you need to reload to see new version of app) :
 1. Turn off app if running in console
 2. Write in console, inside project where package.json is:
 <pre><code>